Spring 2023: January/February – May (8-10 hours a week, 13 weeks)

 - Must possess strong communication skills and not be afraid to ask questions.

-- Major in graphic design, communications design or similar field is a plus.
+- Major in graphic design, communications design or journalism is a plus.

-- Must have familiarity/proficiency with Google Drive (Docs and Sheets), Canva, Adobe Photoshop
+- Must have familiarity/proficiency with Google Drive (Docs and Sheets), Canva, ProCreate or Adobe Photoshop

 - Must be a (rising) junior or senior